 How to Boomerang an Existing Video on Kapwing

-For people who are in a hurry and need to boomerang an existing video without installing a third-party app, give Kapwing a try.
+For people who are in a hurry and need to boomerang an existing video online, give Kapwing a try.
 This great online video editing software offers a one-stop solution for beginners to spice up a rough video recording.
 Herein, you not only have the Stop Motion Maker tool to mimic the effect of the Instagram boomerang video effect, but also mid-level editing options like crop, trim, rotate, reverse, and speed up to take your editing to the next level.
 Kapwing has the pay-to-subscribe version, but it still allows the free account to login to make boomerang from existing video online without watermark.

 1. Open up Kapwing Stop Motion Video Maker on your browser.